rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ### 8.2 Call to Action
 I am enthusiastic about the opportunity to further discuss and explore the integration of data science in cybersecurity with industry leaders.
 I look forward to collaborating on innovative solutions and contributing to the field of cybersecurity.

----

-By following this structured approach, you will present a detailed and compelling portfolio that effectively demonstrates your skills and expertise in data science and cybersecurity.
-Each section highlights the impact of your work and aligns your projects with the responsibilities of a security team, making you an attractive candidate for positions within the industry.